dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-Non‑idempotent system‑wide operations initiated by the LLM → `fallback`
+###### 2.Non‑idempotent system‑wide operations initiated by the LLM → `fallback`

 If a system‑wide operation appears only because the LLM attempted to fix something (e.g., inserting `apt-get update`, `yum update`, `dnf upgrade`, `brew update`, or any repo‑wide mutation), this is considered **LLM‑initiated OS mutation** and is strictly forbidden.
 In these cases, the LLM must return **`fallback`**, not a rewrite.

-OS‑signaled deterministic remediation remains allowed
+###### 3.OS‑signaled deterministic remediation remains allowed

 If stderr explicitly identifies a deterministic, OS‑provided remediation path (e.g., Amazon Linux 2: “nginx is available in amazon-linux-extras”), the LLM may return a `cleanup_and_retry` sequence using that exact remediation.
 This is not considered mutation because the OS itself provides the instruction.

+CentOS 7 also encounters OS-signaled deterministic remediation scenarios.
+All of the other OSes do not encounter this.

+---

-This category ensures the contract cleanly separates:
+In this respect, the contract cleanly separates:

 - User‑initiated system‑wide idempotency (allowed → cleanup_and_retry)

 - LLM‑initiated system‑wide mutation (forbidden → fallback)

 - OS‑signaled deterministic remediation (allowed → cleanup_and_retry)

-This topic is discussed in further detail in an earlier section (with Examples)  at the link below:
+This topic is discussed in further detail in an earlier section (with Examples):

 - [LLM Contract Stress Tester - OS Mutation Guard Rule (User vs LLM Responsibilities)](#llm-contract-stress-tester---os-mutation-guard-rule-user-vs-llm-responsibilities)

 ---